sudhanshus-hash/vlcvirus/README.md

 **In-silico identification of subunit vaccine candidates against lung cancer-associated oncogenic viruses.** *Computers in Biology and Medicine*, 130, 104215.
 [https://doi.org/10.1016/j.compbiomed.2021.104215](https://doi.org/10.1016/j.compbiomed.2021.104215)

+This tool and dataset is also available on Zenodo at https://doi.org/10.5281/zenodo.20067189

 ## About the Database

 VLCvirus provides computationally validated, epitope-based subunit vaccine candidates utilizing a reverse vaccinology approach.
 The database focuses on predicting specific pathogenic components capable of inducing both humoral and cell-mediated immunity without triggering a self-immune response.